b3j0f/rcm/README.rst

 Features
 --------

-A reflective component model eases the separation of concerns in any development project at run/compile-time in adding leazy coupling between objects and in separating business and non-functional code, whatever used languages and technologies.
+The Reflective Component Model, ``RCM``, makes easier the development of softwares in focusing in separation of concerns (SoC_) thanks to a lazy and dynamic coupling between business and non-functional code.
+This SoC provides several powerful paradigms such as Dependency Injection (DI_), Inversion of Control (IoC_), and so on... whatever used programming languages and technologies.

-In this implementation, python is used such as a pivotal language between programming languages and technologies.
+In this project, python is used such as a pivotal language between programming languages and technologies.

-This library is mainly inspirated from the projects `Fractal`_ and `FraSCAti`_ in adding more possibilities in usage with management of multiple cardinality in most layers and more lazy coupling without more complexity.

-Therefore, reflective components provide:

-- a business part which is a set of sub-components or Python code.
-- a membrane which contains all non-functional components.
+Therefore, RCM provides:

+- a model where everything is a reflective component (component, controller, port, component factory, etc.) with the same reflective API.
+- component (re-)configuration tools in order to ease distributed development, deployment and execution.
 - binding specialization which distinguish what and how the business is provided/consumed.
-- sharing of components allowing one component to be sub-component of several components like itself.
+- sharing of components allowing one component to be embedded by several components.
-- a model where everything is a component (factories, bindings, membrane, etc.) in order to use the same logic everywhere in the component level, whatever functional or non-functional requirements.

-A good way to play with rcm is to use a bootstrap component such as the entry point of component running.

-A bootstrap component contains a component loader which manages component instantiation from code or configuration files.
-All loaded components are included in the bootstrap components and becomes one of its children component.

-A component inherits from a dictionary in order to access to component ports through __delitem__, __setitem__ and __getitem__ methods, and is hashable.
+This model has a specific definition about component behavior.
+Components are a set of resources which contribute in its behavior.
+In such point of view, level of contribution is defined by the type of resources.
+By default, component resources might be seen suuch as embedded into the component.
+Once you accept this definition, you can use a port, which is a specific type of components which is bound to other ports in order improve a lazy coupling between components.
+Such ports are parts of the component non-functional properties, therefore, they are not impacted by component business state.

 Here is a description of provided packages:

 * b3j0f.rcm.core: default package which contains the definition of a Component.
 * b3j0f.rcm.io: Input/Output Component management.
 * b3j0f.rcm.nf: non-functional properties of components.
-* b3j0f.rcm.factory: component factory definition.
+* b3j0f.rcm.conf: component configuration and factory definition.

-* b3j0f.rcm.conf: component configuration.
+It is possible to install any of previous package independently from others in using the command:

+``pip install b3j0f.rcm-X``

+where ``X`` is among {``core``; ``io``; ``nf``; ``conf``}

 Examples
 --------

 State of the art
 ----------------

+This library is mainly inspirated from the projects `Fractal`_ and `FraSCAti`_ in adding more possibilities in usage with management of multiple cardinality in most layers and more lazy coupling without more complexity.

 Perspectives
 ------------